MGleason1/PGN-Spy/ReadMe.txt

 Engine - select a UCI-compatible engine.
 Most strong engines are UCI-compatible.
 Stockfish is a very strong UCI-compatible engine that is available for free: http://stockfishchess.org/download/

+POST-ANALYSIS FILTER SETTINGS

+Note: all thresholds should be entered in centipawns - 1/100th of a pawn.
+Thus, 50 centipawns is 1/2 of a pawn.

+Exclude Forced Moves/Forced Move Threshold - This option is intended to minimize false positives in highly tactical samples by eliminating positions with only one reasonable move from T1/T2/T3/etc. statistics.
+If this is enabled, if the second best move is worse than the best move by the specified threshold, the position will be excluded from T1 results.
+If the third-best move is worse than the best move by the specified threshold, the position will be exclude from T2 results; the logic is similar for T3/T4/T5, etc.

+Include only unclear positions/Unclear position threshold - this option is also intended to minimize false positives in highly tactical samples.
+If the second best move is worse than the best move by the specified threshold, the position will be excluded from T1 results.
+If the third best move is worse than the best move by the specified threshold, the position will be excluded from T2 results.
+This is similar to the forced move setting; however, the force moved setting compares each move to the next-best option (i.e. comparing the 2nd move to the 3rd move, comparing the 3rd move to the 4th move); the unclear position setting compares each move to the best option.

+Undecided position threshold - positions that are evaluated such that neither side has an advantage greater than the specified threshold are reported in the results for undecided positions.
+Positions where one side or the other has a large advantage are excluded.

+Losing position threshold - positions that are evaluated such that the player in question is losing by more than the undecided position threshold but less than the losing position threshold are reported in the results for losing positions.
+All other positions are excluded.

 RESULTS

 Undecided positions - positions where neither side is winning by more than the "Undecided positions threshold"